Cookie Settings

 However, to reach consumers efficiently, companies need to choose an eCommerce platform that supports both B2B and B2C sales platforms.
 It must provide a visualisation of all the organisation’s B2B and B2C client contacts, as well as order fulfilment and tracking, secure payments, customer support management, and sales and marketing activity tracking.

-7. Onshore not offshore
+8. Onshore not offshore

 Engineering People Control Process on a Robotic Conveyor Line Character of a Man Operator in front of an Industrial Tablet Screen Panel.
 Manufacturing Technology That Is More Efficient.

-Agriculture is responsible for around one-third of worldwide greenhouse gas emissions, prompting businesses to reconsider their business models and shift to low-carbon or carbon-neutral manufacturing processes.
+For instance, agriculture is responsible for around one-third of worldwide greenhouse gas emissions, prompting businesses to reconsider their business models and shift to low-carbon or carbon-neutral manufacturing processes.
 The green manufacturing tendency will continue as more manufacturers connect sustainability and profit.

-Preparing factories and employees for the changes, requires innovative thinking, careful planning, and modern systems.
+Preparing factories and employees for the changes requires innovative thinking, careful planning, and modern systems.
 Help with it can Asset Operations Management.
 It’s a comprehensive solution that incorporates enterprise software at the top, as well as predictive analytics and machine learning technologies.

 Digital Input Graphical Panel Meters, Red Lion

 The latest NPI PM-50 series of panel meters are designed to increase operator productivity and expose critical plant floor data for use in project scheduling and process improvements.
-It’s the first devices to make the power of Industry 4.0 truly accessible, with smart device connectivity, the meters feature on-board wi-fi, rs-485/modbus, and optional ethernet or rs-232, with easy start up wizard and app for programming and monitoring.
+It’s the first devices to make the power of Industry 4.0 truly accessible, with smart device connectivity, the meters feature on-board wi-fi, rs-485/modbus, and optional Ethernet or rs-232, with easy start up wizard and app for programming and monitoring.

 CP2 Programmable Logic Controllers, Omron